 Should I avoid buying vegetables with soil on them?

 No. Some vegetables are always sold with some soil on them.
 It's good practice to remove as much soil as possible when preparing vegetables.

 Loose vegetables may involve a bit more preparation than if they are pre-packed, but as long as this is done carefully there is no need to avoid them.

 Bear in mind that more heavily soiled vegetables may take longer to prepare for cooking.

-It is also important to note that although soil was considered to be the most likely source of the recent E. coli contamination, this is not known for certain.
+It is also important to note that although soil was considered to be the most likely source of the 2011 E. coli contamination, this is not known for certain.

 There have been several previous outbreaks linked to salad vegetables, which are consumed raw.

 However, illness linked to root vegetables is much less common because most root vegetables are cooked before being eaten.